 Charles Douglas Haylock was the son of John Haylock of West Wratting, Cambridgeshire.
 It was probably he and his wife who arrived in Sydney from London via Hobart on the Wave in April 1832.
-He purchased a town allotment in Paterson in February 1837 and was granted a publican's licence for the Paterson Arms Inn in Sussex street Sydney in July 1837.
+He leased land in George-street, Sydney in November 1833.

 In May 1840 he was granted the licence for an Inn in the township of Paterson under the sign of Wratting Hall.
 He may have built this Inn but there is no information as to location.

 A publican's licence was granted to Robert Murray for Wratting Hall in June 1841.
 He had previously (in 1840) held the licence for the Hinton Hotel.